 What kinds of records will be kept, and who has access to them.

 Feel free to ask any other questions that may occur to you.
-Remember that as a consumer you can ask any questions pertaining to treatment.
+Remember that as a consumer you can ask any questions pertaining to your treatment.
 If you were seeking someone for marital counseling, for example, it could be valuable to know that a potential “therapist” has been divorced five times.
 You might think twice about choosing her to help your marriage, right?
 In general, if questions are too personal, the psychologist should say so and politely refuse to answer.
 That’s the psychologist’s right.
 But if he or she gets defensive or evasive, watch out!

 If you have any concerns about the above points, and if you cannot get a satisfactory answer from your psychologist, contact your state Board of Psychology for advice.
 (The Association of State and Provincial Psychology Boards provides a roster of all Boards of Psychology in the US and Canada.)